adaltas/ece-webtech-2024-fall/modules/08.supabase/lab.md

 ## Part 1.
 Supabase installation (medium level)

-Follow the official [self-hosting with Docker](https://supabase.com/docs/guides/hosting/docker) documentation.
+Follow the official [self-hosting with Docker](https://supabase.com/docs/guides/hosting/docker) documentation, with the following modifications:

 The `supabase/docker` directory contains the necessary files to run Supabase locally.
 Copy this directory into your project root directory and call it `./supabase`.